stefansundin/dotfiles/programs/atom.md

 - autocomplete-plus: Set _Keymap For Confirming A Suggestion_ to _tab always, enter when suggestion explicitly selected_.
 - line-ending-selector: Set _Default line ending_ to _LF_.
 - Disable packages: background-tips, bracket-matcher
+  - This requires a restart of Atom to take full effect.

 Fix for "TypeError: Unable to watch path" in Ubuntu ([#2082](https://github.com/atom/atom/issues/2082)):
 ```